By Marcin Wojtyczka

 Ensure steady footing

-In most MOB incidents, one of these was forgotten in the moment.
+In most MOB incidents, one of these was forgotten at the moment.
 We all have forgotten to hold on or clip on when changing out a sail and performing simple tasks.

-As skipper you should avoid tacking with crew on the foredeck.
+As a skipper, you should avoid tacking with crew on the foredeck.
 Tell the crew to use the heads at sea, not the side rail or the transom.

-A good practice is to wear auto-inflation life jackets (150 level of buoyancy with sprayhood, light, whistle and crotch straps) in harder conditions and at night.
-Based on statistics most fatal accidents happens because people did not wear PFD so you must have a good reason not to wear it.
-The inflatable life jackets are great because they are comfortable to wear and they include harness as part of their design so it can serve as a safety harness as well as a life jacket.
+A good practice is to wear auto-inflation life jackets (160 NM of buoyancy with sprayhood, light, whistle and crotch straps) in harder conditions and at night.
+Based on statistics most fatal accidents happen because people did not wear PFD, so you must have a good reason not to wear it.
+The inflatable life jackets are great because they are comfortable to wear, and they include a harness as part of their design, so they can serve as a safety harness as well as a life jacket.
 They address the two biggest safety problems: staying on board and staying afloat.
 If you want to buy a life jacket, we can recommend Crewsaver and Spinlock brands.

 Fit and use jackstays